MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/keyboard-focus.md

 <div class="how-to-test-checklist-item">
   <h3>Ensure there is a highly visible visual indication of keyboard focus</h3>
   <p>Keyboard users need to understand where they are in the interface at all times.
 The visual indication of keyboard focus (focus ring) should be highly visible and have a color contrast ratio of 3:1 against the background.
-Verify that overlap items (e.g. cookie banners, sticky footers, sticky headers, and non-modal dialogs) do not obscure the visual indicator. </p>
+Verify that overlapping items (e.g. cookie banners, sticky footers, sticky headers, and non-modal dialogs) do not obscure the visual indicator. </p>
 </div>

 <div class="how-to-test-checklist-item">